Driver incentives that work: 14 real-world fleet safety examples you can adopt

 Incentive: Cash bonuses for fuel-efficient driving.

-Implementation: Drivers with outstanding MPG and idle time performance who also practice safe driving behaviors are eligible for cash rewards.
-Safer, less aggressive driving saves fuel.
+Implementation: Since safer driving saves fuel, drivers with outstanding MPG and idle time performance who also practice safe driving behaviors are eligible for cash rewards.

 Results: Improved fleet MPG by over one mile per gallon.
 More than 70 drivers received nearly $13,000 in rewards.
 The recognition program paid for itself in fuel savings—and the fleet’s MPG later increased by another mile per gallon.

-Incentive: Gift card prize draw for high GreenZone scores.
+Incentive: Weekly gift card prize draw for high GreenZone scores.

 Implementation: Weekly contest where the highest GreenZone score wins a $25 gift card.
 Though modest, this reward drives intense competition—drivers "act like it's a lot more" than $25.
 The positive competition and data have been key to improving the fleet's safety performance.